richard-scryber/PaperworkDayDocs/docs/index.md

 ```
 {% endraw %}

-### Viewing the result

-And the output on the page should be the same as below.

-Yes, this is a **real** live preview!

-## How does it work?

-The technical version of how this works can be found <a href='/docs/framemechanism' >here</a>, but as a simple starter.

-The div `helloworld_doc` has an iframe injected into the page via the `init` function, with our static site at https://www.paperworkday.net that is hosted on the cloud-flare cdn.

-Once the page has `loaded` then the call back allows our code to `generate` a document by passing the data to to the frame from the template and the data provided, and this is presented in the frame using our open-source <a href='https://github.com/richard-scryber/scryber.core' >Scryber.Core</a> framework.

-The template has `handlebar` syntax for reading the values from the provided data in the template, and performing calculations on that data.
-And the `calc` (or `var`) function can be used within the document styles.

-In fact, if we were to change the data, then calling the `generate` function again will re-create the document with the new data in the frame!
+See <a href='/docs/framemechanism' >how paperwork works</a> for a deeper dive into how Paperwork genersates your document.

+If you want to avoid the inclusion of iframes in your own site take a look at <a href='https://www.paperworkday.net/preview?builder=true'>https://www.paperworkday.net/preview</a>
+that will allow you to build full links to the same capability outside of your site content, and even has a handy url builder.

+{: .note-title }
+> Remember
-> NOTE: All this is on the client browser.
+> All this is on the client browser.
-> There is no file transfer involved or server side document creation.
+> There is no network file transfer involved or server side document creation.
+>
-> **Paperwork does not know anything about your data, it is just the tool**.
+> **Paperwork does not know anything about your template data, it is just the tool**.

-## Other frameworks and platforms

-We really want to add support for react, angual, wordpress, blazor and many other tools.
-Just beacuse we can and it is easy.
-Please, watch this space or get in-touch to suggest.

 ## Minimum browser versions.

-Because of the way paperwork does it's thing, browsers **must** support the messaging api, and browser web-assembly, along with basic javascript and frames.
+Because of the way paperwork does it's thing, browsers **must** support the *messaging api*, and *browser web-assembly*, along with basic javascript and frames.

 All the latest versions of the main browsers do support this, even on mobiles and tablets.